Sailing with Children: making the most of the adventure

 Historical log keeper

 Materials needed: Logbook, pens, reference materials for historical facts.
+An instant camera can be used to capture precious moments and spice up the written words visually.

 Safety tips: Ensure children are seated safely when writing, especially if conditions are rough.